 In May 2017 another potential purchaser came forward and the search started afresh for a new location.
 The executive set several criteria for a new location including, obviously, its location, but also financial sustainability including a reliable revenue stream and lower taxes.
 The decision was made to look for premises in a more industrial area to reduce the tax burden.

-The last meeting of King George Lodge took place at the Osborne site on March 23, 2018 with the Grand Master and other senior officers in attendance (photo right).
-See photos from the move here.
+The last meeting of King George Lodge took place at the Osborne site on March 23, 2018 with the Grand Master and other senior officers in attendance.
 The lodge moved into temporary quarters at Freemasons' Hall in downtown Calgary until the new hall was completed.

 On April 16, 2018, King George Masonic Temple Inc. turned over the keys to the Osborne premises to its new owners.
 At left the board's executive stand in front of the cornerstone which was first laid in 1926.
 The corner stone was removed on May 8, 2018.
 It will accompany King George Lodge to its new home.